-Tiny Forge WordPress theme was created from the default theme Twenty Twelve to be used as a learning tool or your own little web development "framework".
-It helps to understand how to extend parent themes and build your own child themes, hacking them the way you want it.
+Tiny Framework can be used as a learning tool or your own little web development "framework" a.k.a. "starter theme".
+With its unique "Coding Tips System" Tiny Framework helps to understand how to extend parent themes and build your own child themes, hacking them the way you want.
 Along with the main theme you will find an example of a child theme - an easy way to start developing with child themes!
 You get the best coding examples from default WordPress themes and the best hacks from the child theme.

-So why would you choose Tiny Forge WordPress theme and its child themes?
+So why would you choose Tiny Framework WordPress theme and its child themes?